openjs-foundation/cross-project-council/proposals/incubating/COMMUNITY_FUND_PROCESS/README.md

 ## Who would be responsible

-* Foundation staff to execute on the logistics.
+* Foundation staff to execute on the logistics of funding the community fund.
 * CPC to develop a strategic plan to provide guidelines on intended uses.
 * CPC to nominate a budget committee.